resohead/posts/soketi-laravel-homestead-windows/index.md

 You just need to point the Pusher compatible client to the soketi server address.

+> :warning: Before you start...
-> Note - this article is strictly and reference guide and will not go into detail about websockets, how to set up Homestead or how to create a Laravel application
+> This article is strictly and reference guide and will not go into detail about websockets, how to set up Homestead or how to create a Laravel application

 ### Prerequisites
 - Homestead provisioned and running